taidalog/taidalab/README.md

 ## Features

-- Repeats providing conversion or calculation quizzes between decimal numbers and binary numbers.
+- Repeats providing conversion or calculation quizzes among decimal numbers, binary numbers and hexadecimal numbers.
 - Generates colors based on the input RGB value, changing the hue of the original color.
 - Simulates connecting and communicating of network devices.